-Organizations have launched youth financial education courses across the globe, yet little is known about their impact on young people’s financial behaviors.
-In southern Ghana, researchers evaluated two youth financial literacy programs to test their impact on savings, labor, school attendance, and financial decision-making.
-One program integrated financial and social education, whereas the second offered only financial education.
-Both programs had a positive impact on overall savings behaviors, but this was driven by students moving savings from home to school rather than saving more.
-The program without a social education component led children to work more relative to the comparison group.
+Many governments and organizations implement school-based financial literacy programs to promote positive financial behaviors at an early age, yet little is known about the impacts.
+In southern and eastern Ghana, researchers evaluated two youth financial literacy programs to test their impact on savings, labor, academic performance, and financial decision-making.
+One program integrated financial and social education, while the second only offered financial education.
+Both programs had a positive impact on savings at school, but no impact on overall savings.
+Some evidence suggests that the program without the social education component also led children to work more.

 Governments and donors often support policies to promote financial literacy with the aim of improving households’ financial decisions.
 Greater financial literacy helps individuals to understand financial concepts, make financial plans, and better navigate the financial services and products available to them.
 Many of these programs target youth, because teaching financial literacy at an earlier age may be more effective in shaping long-term behaviors than teaching these skills later in life.
 However, encouraging children to think more about money could in theory lead them to prioritize work at the expense of school.
 Despite considerable policy interest in youth financial education programs, little is known about the impact of these programs on educational attainment or labor market decisions.